cedarwarman/pollen_cv/README.md

 ### Inference
 Inference on pollen images is done in the `python/pollen_inference_hpc.py` script using the Tensorflow Object Detection API.
 It is designed to be run using Slurm at the University of Arizona HPC (`slurm/hpc_inference_array.slurm`).
 The job is arrayed in batches to maximize GPU use efficiency and runs in a Docker container through Apptainer.
 The container is described in `docker/Dockerfile`.
 Inference was done on using 4 Nvidia V100 GPUs.

+Here is example inference output for a single image.
+Predicted pollen grain and tube tip locations are marked with bounding boxes.
 ![Example inference output](/data/img/pollen_object_detection_output.jpg)

 ### Processing raw inference